Intune Tool Box – Rebuild of Intune in PowerShell

 Overall Environment View:

 On the start page you can get an overview of your complete environment and see how many clients are enrolled per OS.
-Additionaly you see the count how many devices are compliant or not compliant and the count how many mdm only or hybrid enrolled devices are in your enviroment.
+Additionally you see the count how many devices are compliant or not compliant and the count how many mdm only or hybrid enrolled devices are in your environment.

 Group View:

-In this view you get an overview from all groups in your environment with all the features know from the Portal.
+In this view you get an overview of all groups in your environment with all the features known from the portal.

 Sync all devices:

-This features helps you to sync all devices in a specific group.
-This could be helpful to shorten time until a change from the configuration is affective on all devices in a group.
-You only need one click and the sync will triggered on all devices in the group.
+This feature helps you sync all devices in a specific group.
+This could be helpful to shorten the time until a configuration change is effective on all devices in a group.
+You only need one click and the sync will be triggered on all devices in the group.

 Group Overview: